jasmine/jasmine.github.io/setup/nodejs.md

 With the above local installation you can invoke the CLI tool using `npx jasmine ...` commands.

-Optionally you can also install jasmine globally so that you can invoke the CLI tool using `jasmine ...` commands.
+Optionally you can also install jasmine globally so that you can invoke the CLI tool without `npx`.
+This is not recommended, however, since it's difficult to keep the globally installed `jasmine` version in sync with each project that uses it.

 ```sh
 npm install -g jasmine